 By the early 21st century, few people even questioned George Bush’s declaration that spending was a patriotic response to 9/11.
 But the impulse spending and planned obsolescence of a consumer economy have terrible consequences for the environment.
 If you want to reduce the impact of your shopping, here are some good ideas, better choices, and best practices.

-Because carbon dioxide emissions are a leading cause of climate change, measuring the amount of carbon dioxide released by a particular activity can serve as a useful shorthand for environmental impact.
-This measurement of the amount of carbon dioxide released into the atmosphere by particular human activities is known as its carbon footprint.
+Because carbon dioxide (CO2) emissions are a leading cause of climate change, measuring the amount of CO2 released by a particular activity can serve as a useful shorthand for environmental impact.
+This measurement of the amount of CO2 released into the atmosphere by particular human activities is known as its carbon footprint.
 Every product and service, as well as many of the actions we choose to do without spending, has a carbon footprint.

 There are many ways to calculate your family’s overall carbon footprint, which can be higher or lower depending on the number of people in your household, the size of your house, how much and how you travel, and myriad other major and minor decisions you make throughout the year.

-On average, each American generates 18.55 tons of carbon dioxide emissions each year.
+On average, each American generates 18.55 tons of CO2 emissions each year.
 This is 3.5 times the global average of 5.3 tons.

-Whether you use EPA estimates of total emissions or the Union of Concerned Scientists’ household averages, transportation is the largest source of greenhouse gases in the U.S. — generating 28 percent of the national total.
+Whether you use EPA estimates of total emissions or the Union of Concerned Scientists’ household averages, transportation is the largest source of greenhouse gases in the U.S. — generating 28% of the national total.

-Yet for most households, the stuff you buy comes in a close second at 26 percent.
+Yet for most households, the stuff you buy comes in a close second at 26%.
 This is somewhat of an amorphous category that includes everything from furniture to haircuts, which can make it hard to pinpoint effective changes.
-It’s clear that American consumer culture is a critical component of our environmental impact.
-Our consumption habits explain how the United States, with only 4.3 percent of the world’s population, generates 15 percent of global greenhouse gases.
+But it’s clear that American consumer culture is a critical component of our environmental impact.
+Our consumption habits explain how the United States, with only 4.3% of the world’s population, generates 15% of global greenhouse gases.